alexwhitman/node-pushbullet-api/README.md

 	// response is the JSON response from the API
 });

-pusher.note(deviceIden, noteTitle, noteBody, function(error, response) {
+pusher.note(deviceParams, noteTitle, noteBody, function(error, response) {
 	// response is the JSON response from the API
 });
 ```

+### Target devices

+The push functions (`note`, `address`, `list`, `link`, `file`) have a `deviceParams` parameter which can be several types:

+- If it is a string containing an '@' it is treated as an email address.
+- If it is a string not containing an '@' it is treated as a device iden.
-Both device IDENs and device IDs can be used.
-If the `deviceIden` parameter is passed as a number it is treated as a device ID.
+- If it is a number it is treated as a device id.
+- If it is an object it is assumed to have one of the 'target parameters' as defined on https://docs.pushbullet.com/v2/pushes/ as an attribute.
+It can also have an optional `source_device_iden` attribute.

 ## Callbacks